tgihf/cyber-reference-notes/linux/techniques/privilege-escalation/sudo-for-privesc.md

 ## `sudo` < 1.8.26 Stack-Based Buffer Overflow (CVE-2019-18634)

 Generally when you are prompted to enter a password in a Unix environment, the terminal provides no feedback of the characters you are typing in. `sudo` can be configured to provide character feedback by replacing each character with an asterisk (`*`).
 This feature is enabled by including the `pwfeedback` setting in `/etc/sudoers`.
-If this feature is enabled, it will also be visible when the user views their [[situational-awareness#Current User's Allowed and Disallowed sudo Commands|allowed sudo commands]].
+If this feature is enabled, it will also be visible when the user views their [[linux-situational-awareness#Current User's Allowed and Disallowed sudo Commands|allowed sudo commands]].

 In `sudo` versions before 1.8.26 with `pwfeedback` enabled, there exists a stack-based buffer overflow vulnerability when entering your password.
 This vulnerability can be abused to achieve code execution as `root`.